One-shot Federated Learning without Server-side Training: Preliminaries

-\textbf{Preliminaries-Vanilla average.} For the model aggregation, a straightforward method is to average the local model parameters directly (see Figure\ref{goo}).
+{ In the following, we first briefly introduce two baseline aggregation methods, vanilla average and neuron-matching based methods.
+Then we will introduce the concept of null space projection, which will be employed in our technique. } \textbf{Vanilla average.} For the model aggregation, a straightforward method is to average the local model parameters directly (see Figure\ref{goo}).
 However, there is no guarantee to make the averaged model close to the low-loss area.

-\textbf{Preliminaries-Neuron-matching based methods.} These methods ~\cite{singh2020model,WangYSPK20} observe that changing the permutation of neurons (i.e., dimensions of a model parameter vector) does not affect model performance.
+\textbf{Neuron-matching based methods.} These methods ~\cite{singh2020model,WangYSPK20} observe that changing the permutation of neurons (i.e., dimensions of a model parameter vector) does not affect model performance.
 The core idea is to solve this optimization problem: \begin{linenomath}

 \end{linenomath} where $T_{i}^{l}$ is a permutation matrix (there is only one `1' in each row and each column while the rest of entries are `0'), $R(A,B)= ||A-B||^2_F$.
 Then the optimal matrix $T_i^{l*}$ is used to calculate the global model: $W_G^l=\frac{1}{N}\sum_i T_{i}^{l*} W_{i}^{l}$.